gofynd/fdk-client-golang/documentation/PLATFORM.md

-Use this API to get the offer details and configuration by entering the name of the offer.
+Fetch the specific offer details and configuration by the name of the offer.

 *Success Response:*